-You can buy a Medicare supplement plan whenever you want — as long as you’re over the age of 65 and you’re enrolled in Medicare Part A and Part B.
+You can buy Medicare supplement insurance whenever you want — as long as you’re over the age of 65 and you’re enrolled in Medicare Part A and Part B.

-But when should you buy one of these policies?
+But when should you buy a Medicare supplement plan?
 The best time to buy a Medigap plan is during your Medigap open enrollment period.
 This six-month window starts the month you’re both 65 and enrolled in Medicare Part B.

 During the Medigap open enrollment period, you can buy any Medicare supplement plan sold in your state, even if you have health problems.
 And not only that, but you can buy a plan for the same price as someone in perfect health.

-After this enrollment period ends, you might pay a lot more for that same Medigap policy.
+After the Medigap open enrollment period ends, you might pay a lot more for that same Medigap policy.
 And you may not be able to buy a Medigap policy at all.
 This is because, outside of open enrollment, insurance companies can refuse to sell Medicare supplement coverage to people based on their health or medical histories.

-Also, insurance companies price Medicare supplement plans using one of three methods:
+Something else that can impact what you pay for Medicare supplement coverage is insurance companies price Medigap plans using one of three methods:

 Although most people get Medicare Part A and Part B coverage from the federal government, that’s not where you buy Medicare supplement insurance.

 Instead, you buy Medigap plans from private insurance companies.
 The plans these companies sell are standardized.
-This means that all Medigap Plan G policies must provide the same benefits, no matter where you buy them.
+This means, for example, that all Medigap Plan G policies must provide the same benefits, no matter where you buy them.

 Here are some other basic details to keep in mind as you shop for a Medicare supplement plan: